My classroom procedures are introduced early in the year, in the order needed, but none without

 "SutterLine".
 (A SutterLine is straight, silent, with right

-shoulders one inch from the wall, hands behind the back, eyes forward.)
-Line Monitors are an assigned
+shoulders two inches from the wall, hands behind the back, eyes

 responsible for pacing the class and showing appropriate behavior while